simpleiot/simpleiot/README.md

     - reduces possibility for run time exceptions in browser
     - does not require a huge/fragile build system typical in Javascript frontends.
+  - Bootstrap
+    - mature CSS toolkit that handles browser differences and responsive design for mobile reasonably well.
+    - widespread adoption and well understand by many developers
+    - well supporting bindings in Elm
 - **Hosting**
   - Any server (Digital Ocean, Linode, etc)
   - Google App Engine